ingeniousambivert/virtualEye/README.md

-# `Flutter Bluetooth Serial Utility`

-Example application demonstrates key features of the `flutter_bluetooth_serial` plugin:
+# `flutter_bluetooth_serial`

+Flutter basic implementation for Classical Bluetooth (only RFCOMM for now).

+## Features

+The first goal of this project, started by `Edufolly` was making an interface for Serial Port Protocol (HC-05 Adapter).
+Now the plugin features:

 - Adapter status monitoring,